-We hope that low-latency storage systems such as RAMCloud will stimulate the development of a new class of applications that manipulate large-scale datasets more intensively than is currently possible.
-Section 2 motivates RAMCloud by showing how the high latency of current storage systems limits large-scale applications, and it speculates about new applications that might be enabled by RAMCloud.
+We hope that low-latency storage systems such as RAMCloud will stimulate the development of a new class of applications that manipulate large-scale datasets more intensively than has ever been possible before.
+Section 2 motivates RAMCloud by showing how the high latency of current storage systems limits large-scale applications.
+It also speculates about new applications that might be enabled by RAMCloud.